vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 If we divide the *vidyā* into vowels and consonants, we have eleven letters in the fi rst *kū ṭ a* , thirteen in the second, and nine in the third; thirty-three phonemes to which are to be added the three *bindus* which crown the three *HRīṂ * ; thirty-seven in all.
 14 Divided in this way, the *vidyā* can be considered as made up symbolically of the thirty-six *tattvas* and thus to have the same nature as these cosmic divisions of the universe.
 The *śrīvidyā*

 is the Goddess in her cosmic activity, carried out by the *tattvas* , which she dominates, transcends, being in this sense a thirty-seventh *tattva* .
-Her essential nature, says Amṛ tānanda, is that of Śiva, and it is as such that she is to be meditated \( *bhāvyate* \).
+Her essential nature, says Amṛtānanda, is that of Śiva, and it is as such that she is to be meditated \( *bhāvyate* \).
 15

 The Dīquotes here the fi